immanelg/tg9/README.md

 # tg9

-A fast and extensible TUI Telegram Client written in Rust.
+A fast and extensible TUI Telegram Client written in Rust (WIP).

 # Installation